 YouthCare’s housing programs help youth experiencing homelessness get their first key to an apartment – what a joy it is!
 You can join and help young people starting out with their first place by providing them with the items that turn an apartment into a home.
 That cozy blanket?
 A fun lamp?
 The practical drawer full of batteries and spatulas?
 Help provide the home items needed for youth starting out.

 .1.
 Provide needed items from the online Wishlist:

-Provide needed items safely online through YouthCare’s WishList—gifts are shipped directly to YouthCare:
+Provide needed items online through YouthCare’s WishList—gifts are shipped directly to YouthCare:

-2. OR organize a drive for the following types of gift cards:
+2. OR organize a drive for the following needed items: